 Universities throughout North America, Europe and elsewhere have embraced the pass/fail grading system.
 It works as its name suggests—students are given a simple pass or fail, rather than a percentage value or a letter grade.

 The pass/fail option allows students in good standing with their courses to maintain their academic reputation.
-It also safeguards students from penalization due to circumstances that may affect their performance due to the pandemic.
+It also safeguards students from penalization due to circumstances that may affect their performance due to adjusting to remote learning.

-One student at the University of Alberta, Ethan Kreiser, started a petition explaining his reason for rejecting the mandatory use of the pass/fail system:
+One student at the University of Alberta, Ethan Kreiser, started a petition explaining his reason for rejecting the mandatory use of a pass/fail system: